wtraylor/modular_megafauna_model/docs/model.md

 - Fat mass

 ![Basic model entities in the Modular Megafauna Model.
 Aggregation units (disjunct sets of simulation units) are only needed to aggregate output spatially.](images/model_entities.svg)

+The simulations run with daily time steps.
+The predecessor model by Adrian Pachzelt \cite pachzelt2013coupling operated on a monthly schedule and was thus much faster.
+However, the Modular Megafauna Model should be applicable on different spatial and temporal scales.
+LPJ-GUESS simulates vegetation in a daily schedule, and so naturally the attached herbivores should be treated the same.
+Moreover, there has been no formal analysis how much a coarser temporal resolution affects the model outcome.
+So it seemed better to air on the side of a finer resolution.

 ### Life History {#sec_life_history}